cipherswami/DigiKeyboard/README.md

 1. After writing the code, compile it first.

-2. Set the board type to Digispark: menu(triple dot) -> settings -> Board type -> Digistump -> Digispark.
+2. Set the board type to Digispark:
+menu(triple dot) -> settings -> Board type -> Digistump -> Digispark.

-3. Now, you can flash this to Digispark. menu(triple dot) -> Actions -> upload -> *upload over USB.
+3. Now, you can flash this to Digispark:
+menu(triple dot) -> Actions -> upload -> *upload over USB.

 \* you get 3 seconds to press "upload over usb" just after inserting your Digispark and detection USB.